gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 tests.
 The appropriate analysis is determined based on the data collection methodology.
 The parametric Chi-square distribution for which these tests are named is appropriate when the expected cell counts are large enough (related to having a large enough overall sample).
-When this condition is violated, the permutation approach can provide valuable inferences in these situations in most situations.
+When the expected cell count condition is violated, the permutation approach can provide valuable inferences in these situations in most situations.